 If you’re doing a makeup tutorial then chances are your viewers want to be able to see what’s going on so you’ll want to be nice and close up.
 On the other hand, if you’re a talking head then viewers probably don’t want to see straight up your nose so you’ll want it zoomed out a little.

-These kind of things are pretty easy to figure out, go and watch some other videos and see what other people are doing, and what you think would work best for you.
-You don’t need to train to be a film director or editor, you just need to see what works best, what angle, what distance, what kind of lighting, etc. You also don’t need a tonne of fancy equipment, yes video quality matters and if your video is potato quality you’re going to need to be incredibly engaging to make up for it, but it can be done.
+Go and watch some other videos and see what other people are doing, and what you think would work best for you.
+You don’t need to train to be a film director or editor, you just need to see what works best, what angle, what distance, what kind of lighting, etc. You also don’t need a tone of fancy equipment, yes video quality matters and if your video is potato quality you’re going to need to be incredibly engaging to make up for it, but it can be done.

 When you look at most popular youtubers you’ll find almost no sign of nerves.
 These guys are happy to mess about, to do embarrassing things, to use funny voices without a hint of the dreaded awkward twitches popping up.